Song in the Silence

-Song in the Silence (1997) is the debut novel of Elizabeth Kerner, and the first book in the Kolmar series.
+Song in the Silence is the debut novel of Elizabeth Kerner, and the first book in the Kolmar series.
+It was published in February 1997 by Tor Books.

 Plot summary

 Lanen Kaelar is a young woman who has been raised in Hadronsstead, believing that Hadron (the horse-breeder) was her father.
 She leads an unhappy life as she secretly longs to meet the Dragons of legend, for which she has had a powerful fascination, but she is forced to remain at Hadron's farm.

 When Hadron eventually dies, she feels freed.
 After an abrupt proposal from her cousin (who gets a bruise from her fist in response), she leaves to seek out the True Dragons of legend.
 On the journey she learns that her true father Marik has promised her as a demon sacrifice since before her birth, in payment for the making of an artifact that allows the user to see distant people and places.

 She finds a ship to the Dragon Isle for the Lansip harvest that used to occur every ten years, but no ship has returned from the trip in over 100 years due to the violent storms that lie between Kolmar and the Dragon Isle.
 After travelling on the ship with her father Marik lurking dangerously on board, she makes it safely to the Dragon Isle and meets Akhor, the mighty silver-scaled king of the Kantri (known to humans as "dragons").
 She seeks him out with the two words that she utters on instinct, that he respects her instantly for; 'My brother?'
 Akhor, weary of the 'ferrinshadik' (a longing to know the mind of another species, similar to what Lanen herself feels), reveals himself, and discovers that Lanen alone of the humans (Gedri) he has ever known, is capable of hearing and replying in Truespeech, the Kantri form of telepathy.
 It is a trait all the Kantri share.

 Lanen meets Akhor, and for the first time since the Kantri departed the mainland, Kantri and Gedri are once again communicating with one another.
 Their meetings must be secret and both must break the rules of their people in order to meet with each other.